Thursday, May 21, 2009

 Walter Raleigh was on The Simpsons!

 I don't normally tune in to The Simpsons, but last night I was flipping through and saw that the first 5 minute vignette of this episode was about Queen Elizabeth and Sir Walter Raleigh!
 Homer is Raleigh and Marge is Elizabeth Throckmorton.
 It was fantastic!
-Here's the clip:
+Here's the episode:

 I have always pictured King Phillip of Spain that way.
 Also, he had the best lines, like this one: